 Bucking the trend – rethinking the path to student success in college mathematics

-Yet, these changes still didn’t stop the fact that significant numbers of new students entering from high school were not eligible to enroll in our college-level math courses and were instead being directed to enroll in prerequisite courses.
-The system wasn’t serving them well, and it was costing our students time and money, and in some cases, thwarting their entire academic aspirations.
-This motivated my colleagues and me to develop a plan to support students in math before they graduated high school.
+Yet, while this had an impact on enrolled students, these changes still didn’t stop the fact that the majority of new students entering from high school were not eligible to enroll in our college-level math courses and were being directed to enroll in prerequisite courses.
+This system was costing our students time and money, and in many cases, thwarting their entire academic aspirations.
+This motivated my colleagues and me to develop a plan to support students in college math before they even graduated high school.

 Partnering with high schools is key for our college’s student success strategy

-We knew that to increase student success we needed to work with our local high schools to provide more paths to college-level math readiness.
-We presented a plan to our dean, our college K-12 partnership office, and local high school instructors to use Quantway Core as a dual enrollment math reasoning course for high school students.
-Though we already offered dual credit for elementary algebra, we felt that math reasoning was just as rigorous and, in many cases, a more appropriate and meaningful option for students.
-As a dual enrollment option, the Quantway Core course prepares students and provides college credit for many of our applied technical programs, and, for those that wish to pursue other programs, it would ensure they could enter college ready to enroll in college-level quantitative reasoning.
+We knew that to increase readiness for college-level math, we needed to collaborate with educators at our local high schools.
+We presented a plan to our dean, our college’s K-12 partnership office, and local high school instructors to use Quantway Core as a dual enrollment math reasoning course for high school juniors and seniors.
+The course offered students an alternative option to algebra and would prepare students for and provide college credit for many of Madison College’s applied technical programs.
+And for those wishing to pursue other programs, it would ensure they could enter college ready to enroll in college-level quantitative reasoning.

-We also made the case that using Quantway Core brought the opportunity to establish instructional partnerships between our college and the high school.
-While our high school teachers are already familiar with using group learning strategies, we proposed offering high school dual enrollment instructors professional mentorship and support as they learned the curriculum and incorporated the specific collaborative instructional philosophy of Carnegie Math Pathways in their practice.
+We also made the case that using Quantway Core brought the opportunity to establish instructional partnerships between college and high school educators.
+While the high school teachers were already familiar with group learning strategies, we proposed offering professional mentorship and support as they became familiar with the Pathways curriculum and pedagogy.

-In the end, several of the high schools in the Madison College district were on board, seeing this as a way to improve student outcomes and increase graduation.
-Our K12 Partnership office and math department began working with high school instructors and administrators to align the course for approval for high school and Madison College credit, and with the counselors to prepare for student recruitment.
+In the end, several of the high schools in the Madison College district were on board, seeing this as a way to improve student outcomes and increase high school graduation.
+We began working with high school instructors and administrators to align the course for approval for high school and Madison College credit, and with high school counselors to prepare for student recruitment.

 Outcomes from our first year

-In fall 2020, we launched Quantway Core dual enrollment partnerships with 10 high school teachers from 8 schools.
+In fall 2020, we launched Quantway Core dual enrollment programs with 10 teachers at eight schools.
 Still very much in the height of the Covid-19 pandemic, these courses were taught almost completely remotely.

 Between fall 2020 and spring 2021, the math reasoning dual enrollment courses served 281 students and students achieved a 45% success rate.
-Though slightly lower than the historical average success rate of the elementary algebra dual enrollment course, these are encouraging initial outcomes, particularly in the midst of Covid-related disruptions.
-There was notable variation in the Quantway Core success rates across schools, with some schools reporting similar outcomes to those we’ve seen at the college, while others reported lower outcomes due to complications students experienced with remote access and online learning during the pandemic.
-While we work to examine and learn more from the variation in course outcomes, we’re also learning more from our high school partners about the impact this had on their students.
+Though slightly lower than the historical average success rate of the elementary algebra dual enrollment course, these are encouraging initial outcomes, particularly amid Covid-related disruptions.
+There was notable variation in success rates across schools, with some reporting similar outcomes to those we’ve seen at the college, while others reported lower outcomes due to complications with remote access and online learning during the pandemic.

-Despite the challenges associated with adjusting to new technology and learning in a virtual class setting, instructors’ survey responses at the end of the academic year were quite positive and noted several benefits of the course for students.
-For one, students were interacting with one another during the learning process and were engaging with and positively discussing the curriculum.
+Despite the challenges, instructors’ survey responses at the end of the academic year were positive, noting several benefits for students.
+For one, students were interacting with one another during the learning process and were engaging positively with the curriculum.
 Students also demonstrated the ability to advocate for themselves and seek help, as well as enhanced reading and math skills.
 And because the content is relatable and meaningful to students, they built deeper connections to and could see the value of math.
-One instructor commented that because the content was so well connected to what students had learned in their previous 9th-11th grade math courses, it enabled them to practice and put those skills to good use.
-Another instructor reported that students felt more confident and successful in this math course than in previous courses, and that they found the content more relevant.

-At Madison College, we’re offering just six sections of math reasoning on campus in fall 2021 as we continue to scale our dual enrollment implementation.
-We believe our investment in K-12 is an important way to expand college access and prepare students to enter Madison College college-ready.
-We look forward to continuing to learn from our existing partnerships and to increasing student outcomes, while also expanding this math learning opportunity to students across all the 40 high schools in our district.
+At Madison College, we offered six sections of math reasoning on campus in fall 2021 as we continued to scale our dual enrollment implementation.
+We believe our investment in high schools is an important way to expand college access and prepare students to enter Madison College.
+We look forward to continuing to learn from our partnerships and expanding this math learning opportunity to students across all 40 high schools in our district.